Towamencin Township, Pennsylvania: Government and politics

-The fifth seat on the Board of Supervisors became vacant on May 8, 2020, following the death of James P. Sinz, who had served on the board since 2004.
-In accordance with the Second Class Township Code, the Board of Supervisors had thirty days to appoint a successor for the duration of Sinz's term.
-On May 27, the board appointed Dan Bell to fill the vacancy until the end of 2021.
-Bell, a Republican, had previously been an unsuccessful candidate for North Penn school board in 2019.
-Bell was subsequently defeated in his bid for re-election.
+On January 24, 2025, former Vice Chairwoman Laura C. Smith was seen and recorded ending a public social media post with a Nazi salute, emulating the same gesture repeatedly made by Elon Musk during Donald Trump's presidential inauguration on January 20, 2025.
+On January 26, 2025, Smith resigned from the Towamencin Township Board of Supervisors.
+On May 14, 2025, Amer Barghouth was sworn in as the new township supervisor after being appointed by the county court of common pleas.
+Barghouth will server the remainder of Smith's term through 2025.

 Politics

 Historically, Towamencin leaned Republican.
 Prior to the founding of the Republican Party, the township was known to favor the Federalist Party and the Whig Party.
 In the 1832 Pennsylvania gubernatorial election, Anti-Masonic candidate Joseph Ritner won 85% of the vote in Towamencin.
 Despite being a descendant of one of Towamencin's founding families, Jacksonian Democrat Jacob Fry Jr. won only 13 of Towamencin's votes in his 1836 campaign for Pennsylvania's 5th congressional district, compared to 77 votes for Whig candidate Daniel M. Mulvaney.
 In 1863, the township voted Republican by a margin of 186 to 79, and in the 1896 United States presidential election the township favored William McKinley by a margin of 245 to 36.
 In the 2001 municipal election, five Republicans ran for the Board of Supervisors compared to one Democrat, and between 1993 and 2021 all members of the Board of Supervisors were Republicans.
 Republicans also historically held a slight edge in voter registration.
 As of May 27, 2020, there were 12,876 registered voters in the township.
 Of those, 5,488 (42.62%) were registered Republicans, compared to 5,418 (42.07%) registered Democrats, with the remainder unaffiliated or members of third parties.

 Despite these historic trends, however, as with the rest of Montgomery County, the Democratic Party has made gains in Towamencin in the twenty-first century.
 In 2008, Republicans accounted for 51% of registered voters in the township, compared to 46% in 2016 and 44% in 2019.
 Over the same period, the share of registered Democrats rose from 34.74% to 40.48%.
-By May of 2022, the number of registered Democrats eclipsed the share of registered Republicans, with the Democratic Party holding a lead of 221 registered voters.
+By May 2022, the number of registered Democrats eclipsed the share of registered Republicans, with the Democratic Party holding a lead of 221 registered voters.

 Electorally, Towamencin was also carried by the Democratic nominee for President of the United States in each election since 2008.
 Further, Towamencin voted for Democratic Governor Tom Wolf in 2014 and during the 2018 midterm elections the township also voted for the Democratic candidate for each office on the ballot.
 During the 2021 municipal elections, Democrat Joyce F. Snyder was also elected to the Board of Supervisors.
 Snyder's victory made her the first Democrat to hold a seat on the board since 1992, and was further accompanied by the victory of Democratic nominee Melissa Fusco to the position of township auditor.

 As of 2020, the township is now part of: